0nix/ggj21/twine/evidence_questioning.md

 "It's a shame that we cannot afford to record much on tape, much less for video feeds."
 Sergeant Bayer says, gesticulating in the air as he did.
 "We would be able to see who exactly made this drop and they be identified.
 For now, we'll have to shelve that part of the story, and make a note to investigate it in its own time."

 Lieutenant Sessler tuts at this suggestion.
 "Might I suggest a trip to the psychiatrist, since making things up and having hunches now seems to be part of your standard surveillance repertoire, Bayer." /n/n "If you had more imagination you'd be my superior three times over, Sessler."
-Bayer responds with a certain amount of spite.
-"There are more factors at play Lieutenant, you'd do best to identify them in a matter of national security."
-He responded, his words ballooned with arrogance.
+Bayer responds with an appreciable amount of disdain.
+"There are more factors at play Lieutenant, you'd do best to identify them in a matter of national security instead of questioning my loyalty.
+I will not respond for my treasonous parents, either."
+He responded, with a bit of arrogance specially on that last sentence.

 ### 3.2 Missed Phone Call (super leader -1 or leader -1)

-You share that a phone call coming out of Hassel's flat was unfortunately left unrecorded because you were otherwise occupied with the local Party office to hold Albert Hassel off for an unspecified period of time.
+You share that a phone call coming out of Hassel's flat was unfortunately left unrecorded because you were occupied with the local Party office to hold Albert Hassel off for an unspecified period of time.

 Both of the men in front of you have a shocked looked on their faces.
 Sergeant Bayer scratches his forehead and shakes his head.
 Lieutenant Sessler raps his fingers on the metal table, mouthing to himself something you can't quite hear.

 "Agent," the Lieutenant asks with a distinct annoyance, breaking the uneasy silence.
 "May I ask what exactly did you expect showing this to us?
 Honestly, I'd rather you'd never mentioned it at all."

 "Belay that, Lieutenant," Sergeant Bayer says, motioning towards Sessler.
 "I commend your honesty, Agent.
 Believe me, I do.
-But that doesn't excuse your sheer incompetence at this level of Ministry work."
+But that doesn't excuse your lapse in competence at this level of Ministry work."

-Lieutenant Sessler lets go of a cackling laugh that resonates in your skull, sounding like a serrating log.
+Lieutenant Sessler lets go of a cackling laugh that resonates in your skull.
+If a tree could scream while it was being chopped, this would be the noise it makes.
 That laugh could send chills down the spine of the best covert agent.
 In between the gasps of laughter he ekes out his words. /n/n "Your temerity is astounding, Agent.
 Truly."

 He composes himself before he points the finger at you and growls.
-"I should perhaps ask your mother if you grassed on your friends when you were little, you're so stupid."
+"I should perhaps ask your mother if you grassed on your friends when you were little too."

 Sergeant Bayer turns in disbelief at Sessler and shouts, scandalized.
 "I will have your silence and obedience, Lieutenant!"
 He then turns to you.
 "Please don't waste our time anymore, Agent.
-What is it that you want to do with this dud?"
+What is it that you want to do with this report?"

 [You take the script piece of paper and you rip it to shreds.]

 You see Sergeant Bayer's face turn and twist into an ugly visage.
 "What are you doing Agent?!
 That is state property you are destroying!
 It' s part of an ongoing investigation, and an official state document!
-I should give you a formal writ of reprimand for this insolence!"
+I should give you a formal writ of reprimand!"
 He hollers, red in the face.
 Lieutenant Sessler just looks at him and smirks, then back at you and smirks again.
 It's like there was some kind of game, and he just won.

 (Lambda super leader -1)

 [You insist that it must remain on record, embarrassing as it is.]

 Lieutenant Sessler purses his lips, and throws the papers he was manhandling on the table.
-"Suppose you want to file the wrapping paper of the sandwich you ate today, lest it not be stricken from the record and occupy the infinite time we have to review your terrible handiwork."
+"Suppose you want to file the wrapping paper of the sandwich you ate today too, lest it not be stricken from the record."
 He says, leaning heavily on his mocking tone of voice.
-Sergeant Bayer shrugs, and motions to move onto the next thing of the agenda.
+Sergeant Bayer sneers at him, and motions to move onto the next thing of the agenda.

 (Lambda leader -1)

 ### 3.3 Unfamiliar person to investigation was not in surveillance (super leader +2 and leader -1, no argument needed, passthrough)

-You present evidence of a third party hitherto unknown and unrecorded on the dossier files previous or during the investigation, known only as Sonia.
-This person comes into Albert Hassel's flat, is known to Nadine Leitzka, and does so at a moment of high distress for Leitzka.
+You present evidence of a third party hitherto unknown and unrecorded on the dossier files, known only as Sonia.
+This person comes into Albert Hassel's flat, is known to Nadine Leitzka, and does so at a moment of high distress.
 For as little you know about Leitzka, a new person that the Ministry had no prior knowledge of is important to discuss.

 Sergeant Bayer looks at Lieutenant Sessler with a puzzled look, as if he was trying to test his mettle in a staring contest.
 The Lieutenant doesn't seem to be pleased.
 You seem him shrug and make a crumpled grimace.

 "Are you sure we're not surveilling the wrong person, Lieutenant?"
 Sergeant Bayer asks.
-"Because this Leitzka of yours -- that you assure this investigative committee is of no importance, by the by -- is like a box of unpleasant, unrecorded surprises one after the other."
+"Because this Leitzka is like a box of unpleasant, unrecorded surprises."

-Lieutenant Sessler makes some kind of a face at the Sergeant, showing his yellow teeth as if he were a growling dog.
+Lieutenant Sessler makes some kind of a grimace at the Sergeant, showing his yellow teeth as if he were a growling dog.
 "I have to admit this "Sonia" character is quite interesting, wouldn't you agree, Sergeant Bayer?"
 He says, barely above a whisper.

 "No, Lieutenant.
 You will answer my question."
 Sergeant Bayer says, firmly and with the slightest tinge of anger.
 "Is this "Sonia" somewhere in Leitzka's file that you simply elected not to share with the investigation?"